-The IAPP Privacy Innovation Awards shine a light on organizations that use privacy to differentiate themselves and build customer and citizen trust.
+Today’s organizations can transform themselves through the integration of privacy.
+The Innovation Awards shine a light on organizations that use privacy to differentiate themselves and build customer and citizen trust.

 About the Awards

-The IAPP Privacy Innovation Awards recognize unique programs and services in global privacy and data protection in both private and public sectors.
-We seek distinguished operations that integrate privacy in ways that elevate its value as both a competitive differentiator and a centerpiece of customer and civic trust.
-Size does not matter — only innovation, creativity, and results.
+The IAPP Privacy Innovation Awards recognize unique plans, processes and services in global privacy and data protection in both private and public sectors.

 Please email any questions to email@example.com.